stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_sycl/README.md

 [nitend], whether or not and how often to do output [irecord]) may be configured by editing the `namelist` file.

-SYCL can run on several target platform (including accelerated devices), by default it will run on the host platform.
+SYCL can run on several target platforms (including accelerated devices), by default it will run on the host platform.
 For example:

     > ./nemolite2d_sycl.exe